Alfresco/alfresco-ansible-deployment/docs/SECURITY.md

 ## Hosts certificates & keys

+Support for hosts' certificates has been introduced.
-By default the playbook will generate a dedicated host certificate and private key pair.
-It is possible to either use your own private PKI or let the playbook generate a small PKI infrastructure.
+Its main purpose is to provide mTLS authentication for components which may need it.
+By default the playbook will generate its own PKI and issue dedicated host certificate and private key pairs.
+It is also possible to use your own private PKI.
+To do so you can either request a CA signing certificate and key, or you can request individual hosts certificates.

-If you want to leverage your own PKI infrastructure, you need to pass the playbook 2 assets:
+### Providing hosts certificates

+In this configuration you will have to provide one certificate per hosts in the inventory.
+All certificates MUST conform to the following:

+- The certificates must be store in a PKCS12 container
+- The correcponding private key must be added to the PKCS12 contiainer
+- All the p12 files for individual hosts must share the same passphrase
+- The PKCS12 container must contain the CA certificate chain

+> That approach can be tedious and it's usually easier to either use your own
+> CA signing or let the playbook generate its own PKI if that's allowed by your
+> security policy.

+### Using your own PKI signing CA

+This is the prefered approach as it is much easier.
+And lets you be more autonomous.
+In this configuration, you need to provide the following to the
+playbook:

 - A CA signing certificate in PEM format
 - The encrypted CA signing key in PEM format